Yoshida Family Prints

 Yoshida Chizuko, who married Hodaka, was a renowned artist and co-founder of the first group of female printmakers in Japan, the Women’s Print Association.
 Chizuko often depicted landscapes, nature, and traditional Japanese scenes, but she also explored aspects of abstraction and repetition.
 Her works were said to have connected popular art movements such as Abstract Expressionism and traditional Japanese printmaking.
 Highlights include A View at the Western Suburb of the Metropolis/ Rainy Season (1995) and Jazz (1954).

-The exhibition ends with a new site-specific installation of cherry blossom by Yoshida Ayomi, Hodaka’s and Chizuko’s daughter.
+The exhibition of Yoshida family prints ends with a new site-specific installation of cherry blossom by Yoshida Ayomi, Hodaka’s and Chizuko’s daughter.
 The youngest member of the Yoshida printmaking family, Ayomi’s practice combines traditional Japanese printmaking techniques with modern elements, often utilising organic materials, and she has been exhibited at major international institutions.
 Ayomi’s immersive installation, a new work created especially for Dulwich Picture Gallery, explores the recurring theme of seasonality in Japanese art and is inspired by the cherry trees in Dulwich village, originally taken from the iconic site of Yoshino in Japan, famous for its cherry blossom.

 Ayomi also found a surprising and very personal link to the exhibition, saying, ‘When I found my grandfather’s signature in the Dulwich Picture Gallery guest book, my heart skipped a beat.
 What an exciting and intriguing journey it must have been for Hiroshi, then an unknown painter and only 23, travelling from a country so far away.
 How proud he would be of this family exhibit of six, welcomed 120 years later at this wonderful museum’.